sotetsuk/pgx/examples/alphazero/README.md

 ![](assets/pgx-az-training.png)

+> [!NOTE]
+> While this AlphaZero example is able to learn strong enough policies in environments like 9x9 Go, it differs from the original AlphaZero or Gumbel AlphaZero in some details.
+We will release a more faithful implementation of AlphaZero in the near future.

 ## Usage

 Note that you need to install `jax` and `jaxlib` in addition to the packages written in `requirements.txt` according to your execution environment.